Hero Ibrahim Ahmed

-Hero Ibrahim Ahmed (ھێرۆ ئیبراھیم ئەحمەد) (born 12 June 1948) is the former First Lady of Iraq from 2005 to 2014 and the widow of the President of Iraq, Jalal Talabani.
+Hero Ibrahim Ahmed (ھێرۆ ئیبراھیم ئەحمەد; born 12 June 1948) is the former First Lady of Iraq from 2005 to 2014 and the widow of the former President of Iraq, Jalal Talabani.

 Early life

 She was born on 12 June 1948 to an active political family that was struggling against Kurdish oppression in Iraq.
 Her father, Ibrahim Ahmad was imprisoned at Abu Graib in the 1950s which motivated her to follow politics.
 Her family was exiled to Kirkuk in 1954 and placed under house arrest until their return to Silemani in 1953.
 Upon returning her father was wounded in an assassination attempt.

 Her family moved to Baghdad in 1958, where Hero pursued an education.
 She couldn't finish her education because of a military coup in Iraq which forced her family to flee to Iran, where she again resumed her education.
 In 1972, she graduated from Al-Mustansiriya University, Baghdad in Psychology, and gave birth to her eldest son Bafel then her second child Qubad.